Academic Catalog 2024-2025

 Nicholson Commons provides activities and programs that enrich the university community academically, socially, physically, emotionally and spiritually.
 This social center for the university supports faculty, staff, and students in their desire to stimulate learning through positive, informal, collegial contact.
 The facility houses study areas, lounges, the Activity and Recreation Center (ARC), Loma Rental Center, Common Knowledge Bookstore, conference rooms, main dining room, Breakers Market, Bobby B's Coffee Company, Point Break Cafe, Center for Intercultural Development where the Multicultural and International Student Services, MOSAIC clubs and organizations reside, Commuter and Veterans Commons (CVC) where Commuter Student Services and Military Services reside, the Nicholson Commons administrative staff, clubs, organizations, as well as the offices of Student Life and Formation (SL&F), Student Engagement, First Year Experience, Title IX, Study Abroad, and the Wellness Center.

 Meals are served regularly in the Dining Room of Nicholson Commons and conform to regulations of the City and County of San Diego and the State of California.
 Residential students are required to subscribe to a meal plan.
 Other students, faculty, staff, and guests may purchase meals on an individual basis.
-A snack bar, Point Break Cafe, is available for short orders.
+A grill, called Point Break Café, is available for short orders.

 Loma Outside